akasumitlamba/some-c-codes/README.md

 ﻿# some-c-codes
-some
-codes you might want anywhere probably
+some codes you mightencounter anywhere